Gifting money to grandchildren

 As a grandparent, you want to know that your grandkids are taken care of and have the best possible chance in life.
 The money you’ve earned and saved throughout your life could help make their lives better, perhaps by funding higher education or going towards a deposit on their first home.

-• How a grandchild can be named as the beneficiary of a life insurance policy.
+• There are a number of other ways you can gift to your grandchildren tax-free, including naming a grandchild as the beneficiary of a life insurance policy.

 You may find it useful to speak to a specialist advisor, who can advise on the tax implications of any financial gifts, for both you and your grandchildren.

-How much can I give as a gift tax-free to my grandchildren?
+How much can I give as tax-free gifts to my grandchildren?

 The gift doesn’t have to be money.
 It could be stocks and shares, property, furniture, jewellery or antiques.
-It also includes anything you sell to your grandchildren for less than market value.
-So for example, if you sell your home to your grandchild for less than it’s worth, the difference in value would count as a gift.
+It also includes anything you sell to your grandchildren for less than its market value.
+For example, if you sell your home to your grandchild for less than it’s worth, the difference in value would count as a gift.

 Is £3,000 the maximum I can gift tax-free?